Tesipog/MitScratchapp/README.md

 It is simple basic version of Mit scratch app where we can make small animations with limited options

 ## Installation
+Make sure that you hav expo go in your device
+To run it
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install npm.
 Then run this command

 ```bash
 npm install
 ```
+Or to see the working demo click on https://exp.host/@krishna2003/scratch-editor/index.exp?sdkVersion=46.0.0
 ### Main screen  of the app

 <img width="236" alt="image" src="https://github.com/Tesipog/MitScratchapp/assets/95682499/c1052b58-bb4a-4ebd-815e-12208d24233c">